 Program at a Glance

-The Georgia WIC program is the nation's fifth largest Special Supplemental Nutrition Program for Women, Infants and Children.
+The Georgia WIC program is the nation's seventh largest Special Supplemental Nutrition Program for Women, Infants and Children.
 The Food and Nutrition Service administers the program at the federal level and provides funds to state agencies for implementation.
 At the state level, the Georgia Department of Public Health, Georgia WIC Program administers the program.

 Georgia WIC services are provided through 18 health districts and one contract agency.
 Services are provided at over 203 locations including: 172 health departments, 20 community health centers, 6 hospitals, 3 military bases, and 2 Division of Family and Children Services (DFACS) offices.